March 5 ~ Success Is Not Forever NFL Experience

 "My coaching philosophy?" said Shula, a man with the natural ability to lead and motivate others.
 "Determine your players' talents and give them every weapon to get the most from those talents."

-Coach Shula had a 24-hour rule.
-He allowed everyone on the team a maximum 24 hours after a game to celebrate the thrill of victory or lament a defeat.
+According to writer Ken Blanchard, Coach Shula had a 24-hour rule.
+Everyone on the team had a maximum 24 hours after a game to celebrate the thrill of a win or lament a defeat.
 Twenty-four hours to experience it all.
 Once the time was up, EVERYONE put the experience behind them and moved on to focus on the next opponent and meet the new challenge.

-"Mental attitude toward winning and losing is key," he admitted.
+"Mental attitude toward winning and losing is key," Shula admitted.
 "How you rebound from a setback speaks volumes about who you are.
 Your attitude makes all the difference."

 Football AmericaKeep success... and failure in perspective.